ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 Are you starting to sense the benefits?

-Designing custom UI components with tags and attributes instead of classes is fun and it's better.
+Designing these simple UI components with tags and attributes instead of classes is fun and it's better.
 It is objectively better:

 * Enables UI engineers to design components with much more meaningful APIs instead of a boilerplate tag and list of classes
 * Custom tags have strong semantic meaning and are easily identifiable: `<badge>` vs. `<span class="badge">`